Mentorship Program

 Mentees

 Are you inquisitive and curious about your chosen profession?
 Are you willing to learn and able to accept feedback graciously?
 Are you willing to enter into an open, honest dialogue?
 If you answered yes to these questions, you would be a suitable mentee.
 Mentees must be BCLA members in good standing in order to be eligible for the program.
-If you are not currently a member of BCLA, please sign up today.
+If you are not currently a member of BCLA, please sign up today and do note that students / new grads can join free of charge.
+No previous library work experience is necessary for mentees.

 Potential Mentees could include: